Check out my outdoor garden makeover. In this post, I share my renovation journey where I turned an unloved back yard into a beautiful grassy garden.

-Moving into my new home – the grotty outdoor area was nothing to be proud of.
-The neighbours told me the space had been left untended for SEVEN YEARS.
-And you could tell – with a rotten fence, crumbling walls and weeds everywhere.
+Sadly, the previous owners had left the garden untended for SEVEN YEARS!
+And you could tell as there were rotten fences, crumbling walls and weeds everywhere.
 It took buckets of love (and FOUR MONTHS of hard graft) to turn this area into a real garden.

-Feb 2015: Before
+Feb 2015: My Garden Before

-My previous house, I had a decked terrace which I grew lots of plant on – which you can see here.
+In my previous home, I’d a decked terrace where I grew lots of potted plant – which you can see here.
 And I’d helped my mum in her garden before.
 My idea of clearing the garden ready for summer turned into an epic DIY project.

 April 2015: Calling In The Pros